sulis-hpc/sulis-hpc.github.io/software.markdown

 gompi | GNU Compiler Collection (GCC) based compiler toolchain, including OpenMPI for MPI support. | [gompi/2019b](#gompi2019b) <BR>[gompi/2020a](#gompi2020a) <BR>[gompi/2020b](#gompi2020b) <BR>[gompi/2021a](#gompi2021a) <BR>[gompi/2021b](#gompi2021b) <BR>[gompi/2022a](#gompi2022a) <BR>[gompi/2022b](#gompi2022b) <BR>[gompi/2023a](#gompi2023a) <BR>[gompi/2023b](#gompi2023b) <BR>
 gompic | GNU Compiler Collection (GCC) based compiler toolchain along with CUDA toolkit, including OpenMPI for MPI support with CUDA features enabled. | [gompic/2019b](#gompic2019b) <BR>[gompic/2020b](#gompic2020b) <BR>
 googletest | Google's framework for writing C++ tests on a variety of platforms | [googletest/1.11.0](#googletest1110) <BR>[googletest/1.12.1](#googletest1121) <BR>[googletest/1.13.0](#googletest1130) <BR>[googletest/1.14.0](#googletest1140) <BR>
 GPAW | GPAW is a density-functional theory (DFT) Python code based on the projector-augmented wave (PAW) method and the atomic simulation environment (ASE).
-It uses real-space uniform grids and multigrid methods or atom-centered basis-functions. | [GPAW/21.6.0-ASE-3.22.0-ELPA-2020.11.001](#gpaw2160-ase-3220-elpa-202011001) <BR>
+It uses real-space uniform grids and multigrid methods or atom-centered basis-functions. | [GPAW/21.6.0-ASE-3.22.0-ELPA-2020.11.001](#gpaw2160-ase-3220-elpa-202011001) <BR>[GPAW/24.6.0-ASE-3.23.0](#gpaw2460-ase-3230) <BR>
-GPAW-setups | PAW setup for the GPAW Density Functional Theory package.
+GPAW-setups | PAW setups for the GPAW Density Functional Theory package.
 Users can install setups manually using 'gpaw install-data' or use setups from this package.
-The versions of GPAW and GPAW-setups can be intermixed. | [GPAW-setups/0.9.20000](#gpaw-setups0920000) <BR>
+The versions of GPAW and GPAW-setups can be intermixed.Compared to version 0.9.20000, version 24.1.0 contains an new improved Cr setup with 14 electrons, which can be manually selected.
+Otherwise no changes are made, so no results will change. | [GPAW-setups/0.9.20000](#gpaw-setups0920000) <BR>[GPAW-setups/24.1.0](#gpaw-setups2410) <BR>
 gperf | GNU gperf is a perfect hash function generator.
 For a given list of strings, it produces a hash function and hash table, in form of C or C++ code, for looking up a value depending on the input string.
 The hash function is perfect, which means that the hash table has no collisions, and the hash table lookup needs a single string comparison only. | [gperf/3.1](#gperf31) <BR>
 gperftools | gperftools is a collection of a high-performance multi-threaded malloc()implementation, plus some pretty nifty performance analysis tools.Includes TCMalloc, heap-checker, heap-profiler and cpu-profiler. | [gperftools/2.9.1](#gperftools291) <BR>
 GPflow | GPflow is a package for building Gaussian process models in python, using TensorFlow. | [GPflow/1.5.1-TensorFlow-1.15.5-Python-3.7.4](#gpflow151-tensorflow-1155-python-374) <BR>[GPflow/1.5.1-nvidia-tensorflow-1.15.5+nv21.10-Python-3.8.2](#gpflow151-nvidia-tensorflow-1155nv2110-python-382) <BR>